 Find a Guide

-As part of our commitment to making running accessible and safe for everyone, England Athletics (founders of RunTogether), with the support of British Blind Sport, have developed a training and licence scheme for runners wishing to become guides and a national database of guide runners known as 'Find a Guide' to help match visually impaired individuals with licenced guides.
+As part of our commitment to making running accessible and safe for everyone, England Athletics (founders of RunTogether), in partnership with British Blind Sport, have developed a training and licence scheme for runners wishing to become guides and a national database of guide runners known as 'Find a Guide' to help visually impaired individuals search for, and contact, licensed Guide Runners to support them to run.

 Information for Visually Impaired Individuals